nopedal/nopedal/README.md

 - 🌱 I’m currently learning **cli**

-- 👨‍💻 All of my projects are available at [coming soon](coming soon)
+- 👨‍💻 All of my projects are available at

 - 💬 Ask me about **react, typescript,**